AdobeDocs/pass.en/help/authentication/integration-guide-programmers/rest-apis/rest-api-dcr/flows/dynamic-client-registration-flow.md

    >[!TIP]
    >
-   > Suggestion: The access token must be cached and used only within the specified duration (e.g., 24-hour time-to-live).
+   > The access token must be cached and used only within the specified duration (e.g., 24-hour time-to-live).
 After it expires, the client application must request a new access token.

 1. **Proceed with accessing protected APIs:** The client application uses the access token to access other Adobe Pass protected APIs.
 The client application must include the access token in the `Authorization` request header using the `Bearer` authentication scheme (i.e., `Authorization: Bearer <access_token>`).